aws-samples/amazon-ivs-ecommerce-android-demo/README.md

 4. Select an Android Virtual Device with API level 23 or later.
 5. Choose `Run app` in the toolbar, or press `Ctrl-R`.

 You should see the Android emulator boot up and launch the demo app.
 This may take a few moments to complete.
-Once the app is launched in the simulator, tap on one of the images in the `LIVE` carousel top open a video.
+Once the app is launched in the simulator, tap on one of the images in the `LIVE` carousel to open a video.
 There are both portrait and landscape video examples in the app.

 - To view a portrait stream: Tap the leftmost image in the carousel.
 - To view a landscape stream: Tap the second-to-leftmost image in the carousel.